 Most eye doctors have emergency contact numbers for injuries that occur after normal business hours or on weekends.

 Depending on the situation, your eye doctor may want you to flush your eye with water or sterile saline solution prior to your office visit.
-Or he or she may recommend you immediately go to the hospital emergency room.
+Or they may recommend that you immediately go to the hospital emergency room.

 If you wear contact lenses, tell the doctor and ask if you should remove them or leave them in.